 Figure 10: Diagrammatic representation of the manipulation of saline interfacing media by non-ablation radiofrequency energy.
 Note that the protective housing is not shown for the purposes of illustration.
 Ablation devices have exposed electrodes making any attempt at low energy physiochemical conversions inconsequential due to the large physical fluid flow and convective forces present during surgical application; hence their design necessitates a large amount of energy delivery.
 Faded triangles represent electrothermal effects; wavy lines represent electrochemical effects.
-V_f represents the convective force velocity of the fluid flow outside of the protective housing; V_b represents bubble buoyancy force velocity of nonsoluble gas production; g, represents gravitational forces exerted upon the denser acid-base precipitants; h_1 represents electrothermal heat within the protective housing; and h_2 represents the electrothermal heat that may leave the primary reaction zone.
+V_f represents the convective force velocity of the fluid flow outside of the protective housing; V_b represents bubble buoyancy force velocity of nonsoluble gas production; g_c represents gravitational forces exerted upon the denser acid-base precipitants; h_1 represents electrothermal heat within the protective housing; and h_2 represents the electrothermal heat that may leave the primary reaction zone.

 perform surgical work are created by a ther- upon an electrically conductive media can mochemical cycle originating directly from follow distinct pathways based upon the the molecular bond energy of water.
 This nature of electrical work desired (Chelli et electrosurgical refinement creates an energy efficient procurement system that is a sister technology to other methods designed to capture released molecular energy from water like fuel cells, photolysis, and photosynthetic machinery (Lee et al, 2010; McKinlay and Harwood, 2010).
 Non-ablation surgical the interfacing media molecular dynamdevices utilize alternating current to rap- ics.
 Whether the interfacing media is in or idly split and reconstitute water in a repetitive molecular energy conversion loop as a means to modify or precondition biologic tissues.
 Active electrode current density dispersion is manipulated by the protective et al, 2008; Teixeira, 2009; Wernet et al, housing to limit current delivery into tissues as current can be detrimental through tural fluctuations of liquid water molecules. tissue electrolysis and/or resistive (ohmic or Joule) heating.
-The near-field effects of dynamic hydrogen bond network which discurrent are delivered to the tissue surface rather than relying upon an electrode-totissue interface as in ablation-based devices designed to eliminate, coagulate, or dissect tissues.
-Because the near-field effects of current are geographically constrained within the protective housing, these effects can be radiofrequency systems, resistive heating manipulated based upon procedure-specific needs with the protective housing serving as a mechanical adjunct to and selective within and amongst the hydrogen bond netthrottling vent/plenum for energy and re- work.
-Rapid and intense resistive heating actant/product delivery.
-The devices allow can produce a phase transition from liquid far-field electromagnetic forces to manifest water to water vapor as vibrational motions within tissue unencumbered by current de- further exert a predominate role in the ulposition and which are of intensities that trafast loss of liquid water's structural condo not create ionizing forces.
+The near-field effects of dynamic hydrogen bond network which discurrent are delivered to the tissue surface plays the inherent ability to both exhibit sirather than relying upon an electrode-to- multaneous behavioral states and to rapidly tissue interface as in ablation-based devices designed to eliminate, coagulate, or dissect tissues.
+Because the near-field effects of cur- Pártay and Jedlovszky, 2005; Poole et al, rent are geographically constrained within the protective housing, these effects can be radiofrequency systems, resistive heating manipulated based upon procedure-specific needs with the protective housing serving as a mechanical adjunct to and selective within and amongst the hydrogen bond netthrottling vent/plenum for energy and reactant/product delivery.
+The devices allow far-field electromagnetic forces to manifest water to water vapor as vibrational motions within tissue unencumbered by current deposition and which are of intensities that do not create ionizing forces.
 A differential figuration leading toward phase transition between current density dispersion and electromagnetic field strength is exploited to allow a normal healing response of tissues in reaction to the near-field treatment effects of tissue modification and preconditioning, while permitting far-field effects designed to induce therapeutic responses in the treated tissues that have been protected from the collateral damage of electrode-totissue interfaces.